36 Hours (1964)

 -- Rod-Lore fan club newsletter, October

-Praise was heaped upon Rod in a review of the Blu-Ray release of
+Praise was heaped upon Rod in a review of the Blu-ray release of

 the movie.
-The review noted how the memory loss premise of the movie
+The review noted that:

-is that fact that Rod Taylor was an Australian playing a German
+Rod Taylor was an Australian playing a German

 impersonating an American.
 In a few scenes he speaks German to